Azure/azure-sdk/releases/2020-06/js.md

 The Azure SDK team is pleased to make available the June 2020 client library release.

+- General Availability of Azure Cognitive Text Analytics
 - Updates for Core libraries
 - Update for Azure Event Hubs
 - New preview of Azure Identity
 - New preview of Azure Cognitive Search
 - New preview of Azure Cognitive Form Recognizer
-- New preview of Azure Cognitive Text Analytics
 - New preview of Azure Service Bus

 ## Installation Instructions